A Tractable Unified Skew-t Distribution and Its Copula for Heterogeneous Asymmetries: Discussion

-We finish by discussing three possible future extensions of our work.
+We finish by discussing four possible future extensions of our work.
 First, in this paper we compute exact posterior inference for both the TrUST distribution and its copula using MCMC methods.
 However, approximate Bayesian inference methods---notably variational inference---are faster and have the potential to allow estimation for higher dimensions $d$.
 Second, the prior for $\Omega$ is uniform on its $d(d-1)/2$ hyper-spherical angles.
 For high values of $d$ these angles can be regularized, such as through Bayesian global-local priors.
 Alternatively, a factor decomposition can be used for $\Omega$, as in~\cite{Murray_Dunson_Carin_Lucas_2013} or~\cite{deng2024large}, so that parameterization of $\Omega$ only increases linearly with $d$.
-Interestingly, this is very similar to the approach used in USE distributions to parameterize skew using $\Delta$.
+Interestingly, this is similar to the approach used in USE distributions to parametric skewness using $\Delta$.
 Here, $\Delta$ is a $(d\times q)$ matrix where $q$ is fixed, so that the number of skew parameters only increases linearly with $d$.
-Last, adopting a dynamic specification of the TrUST copula, as in the models of \cite{creal2015high,oh2017} and~\cite{oh_patton_2023}, would introduce time variation in the dependence structure.
+Third, adopting a dynamic specification of the TrUST copula, as in the models of \cite{creal2015high,oh2017} and~\cite{oh_patton_2023}, would introduce time variation in the dependence structure.
+Finally, parametric skewed distributions are increasingly popular as fixed form posterior approximations~\citep{smith2020high,pozza2026skew}. \cite{tan2025variational} show that a sparse USN with $q=d$ can improve approximation accuracy in some applications, and the TrUST and TrUSN distributions with $q \ll d$ have strong potential as effective alternative approximations for large $d$.
+They are particularly attractive for variational inference because the generative representation in Section~\ref{sec:gr} can be used to implement efficiently stochastic gradient optimization using the re-parameterization trick of~\cite{Kingma_2014}.